emanuelosva/terapi-schedule/README.md

 **Server:** http:/localhost:3000
 **Prefix route:** /api

-#### Operations about users
+#### Operations about patients

-- POST /users
+- POST /patients
-> Create a new user and set a cookie session
+> Create a new patient and set a cookie session

 ```js
 body: {